derek-corcoran-barrios/SpeciesPoolR/README.md

 match the GBIF taxonomic backbone.
 4- Counts the species presences within the specified geographic area (in this case, Aarhus).
 5- Generates a buffer around the species presences within the specified distance, for a template raster.
-6- Generates a visual representation of the workflow (if plot = TRUE).
+6- Generates a phyllogenetic tree for the species in the species list.
+7- Generates a visual representation of the workflow (if plot = TRUE).

 You can monitor the progress of the workflow and visualize the